ourfreewp/wp2-test/README.md

 - **`Scheduler`**: Mocks `wp_schedule_event` and other cron functions.
 - **`User`**: Simulates user authentication and capabilities.
 - **`WPDB`**: An in-memory SQLite-based simulator for `$wpdb`.
+- **`Data`**: A utility for generating fake data for your tests, powered by the popular Faker library.
+Ideal for creating realistic posts, users, and other data types.

 -----